dbdizk/ryhma_kalenteri/README.md

 ## ❌ Current known nuances that won't be fixed due to limited time window before deadline
 - **Moderator** role doesn't do anything special.
 It's just like member.
 - **Categories** cannot be deleted/edited.
 This is because currently the category creator isn't logged and thus anyone could delete/edit any category.
+- **Styling** sucks.
+I'm not a designer.
+But it's there and it's CSS!
+- **No labels** in all forms.
+Only 1 point and I'm too lazy to fix.
+- **Errors** not handled on a single page.
+Not a part of the course requirements but there was a note about it in week 3 review.

 ## 🔐 Page User Permissions
 | Route | URL | Permissions Checked? |